poeml/mirrorbrain/trunk/docs/installation/source.rst

   # remote connections:
   host    mirrorbrain mirrorbrain 10.10.2.3/32          md5

+.. note:: I recommend to use "password" or "md5" authentication in all lines.
+          Remove "ident"; it is not so handy, at least not if you aren't always the same user.  "password" is transmitting in clear text, so use "md5" for all remote connections.

 If you plan to use `mod_asn`_ for lookup of AS (autonomous system) data, now's the moment to install the ``ip4r`` data type into PostgreSQL.
 See the `mod_asn